-echnology transfer is the process of turning invention into impact.
-More specifically, technology transfer is the transition of institutional knowledge to the market in the form of technological inventions or creative works.
+echnology transfer is the process of turning ideas into impact.
+To be more specific, technology transfer is the transition of institutional knowledge to the market in the form of intellectual property (IP).
 At universities, the goal of technology transfer is to implement technologies and creative works for the public benefit.
-The SDSU TTO strives to deploy the products of research in a way to have the broadest impact in San Diego, California, and beyond.

-Technology transfer is a fundamental part of the mission of universities striving to maximize the impact of their research.
-The TTO manages this process for San Diego State University.
+Technology transfer is a fundamental part of a university's mission to maximize the impact of its research.
+The TTO serves the faculty and helps commercialize IP created through research at SDSU.

 In 1980, the United States Congress enacted the Bayh-Dole Act, which permitted universities to own IP produced through research funded by the federal government.
 The Bayh-Dole Act also imposed upon universities the duty to commercialize inventions produced through federal research, as well as several other requirements.